fontanellileonardo/SmartOrchard/README.md

 * [Sensor](/code/sensor.c)
 * [Sink](/code/sink.c)

-All the code has been compiled in the Contiki-NG operating system.
+The whole code has been compiled in the Contiki-NG operating system.

 ## Assignment
 For this project, it has been provided several use cases for real life scenarios in which the IoT devices are used in order to improve people's lives.